samuel-velez/Statistics_Canada_API_Wrapper/README.md

   "object": "https://www150.statcan.gc.ca/n1/tbl/csv/14100287-eng.zip"
 }
 ```
-This specific request downloads the entire table.
+This specific request downloads the entire tabl with product ID = 14100287

 ## IDs for products
 You can find IDs for products by coordinating them with CANSIM numbers you come across on the StatsCan website.